aycaydin/ArtScape/README.md

 ## About Us

 ArtScape is maintained by a passionate team of art enthusiasts.
-Learn more about us [here] (ArtScape/aboutUs.html).

 ## Acknowledgments